-1. Preserve your jaw bone
+1. Preserve your jawbone

-Perhaps the most important function of dental implants is to preserve your jaw bone structure.
-Ever notice how completely toothless individuals have a sunken in face?
-This is the result of jaw resorption subsequent to losing your teeth.
-Your teeth are essential to preserving your jaw bone.
-Once you lose a tooth, your jaw starts to shrink at an accelerated rate.
-Consequently, losing your teeth makes your jawbone shrink which makes you look old and can also cause jaw fracture.
+Perhaps the most important function of dental implants is to preserve your jawbone.
+Ever noticed how completely toothless individuals have a sunken in face?
+This is the result of jaw resorption subsequent to losing their teeth.
+Your teeth are essential to preserving your jawbone and facial muscles.
+Once you lose a tooth, your jawbone starts to shrink at an accelerated rate.
+Losing your teeth makes your jawbone shrink which makes you look old and can also cause jaw fracture.
 When it comes to jawbone preservation, dental implants work exactly like natural teeth do.
 Placing dental implants helps prevent jawbone atrophy to preserve your valuable jaw bone structure.
 In contrast, bridges and dentures do nothing to preserve your jaw structure.

-2. Chew your food properly
+2. Chew food properly

-4. Pronounce your words
+4. Pronouncing your words

 6. Prevent your remaining teeth

 The average person chews 250,000 a year.
-Now guess what happens when you lose a tooth?
-You end up placing significantly more stress onto your remaining teeth.
-The more teeth you lose, the more you damage your remaining teeth sustain.
+So guess what happens when you start to lose your teeth?
+Losing teeth causes you to place significantly more stress onto your remaining teeth.
+The more teeth you lose, the more damage your remaining teeth sustain.
 Missing just 3 back teeth doubles the stress on your remaining teeth.
-This added stress damages your remaining teeth and causes them to break, crack and fail over the years.
+This added stress damages your remaining teeth, causing them to break, crack and fail over the years.
 Replacing your missing teeth with dental implants protects your remaining teeth.
 Unfortunately, dentures don’t absorb much of your bite pressure.
 As a result, dentures do very little to relieve the stress exerted onto your remaining teeth.
 This explains why denture wearers continue to lose more and more teeth over the years.

 7. Protect your head, neck and TMJ

-9. Improve your medical health
+9. Improve your health

-The final benefit of dental implants that we’re going to discuss here is preservation of your facial muscles.
-Ever noticed how completely toothless individuals start developing plenty of wrinkles and look much older than they really are?
-This is because your facial muscles lose their support once you lose your teeth.
-With no teeth to hold your cheeks and lips in their position, you start to develop lots and lots of wrinkles.
+A final benefit of dental implants is preservation of your facial muscles.
+Ever noticed how toothless individuals develop plenty of wrinkles and how they look much older than they really are?
+This is because facial muscles lose their support once you lose your teeth.
+With no teeth to hold your cheeks and lips in their right position, you start to develop lots and lots of wrinkles.
 Dental implants provide excellent support for your facial structure.
 This helps maintain your facial muscles in their natural position to prevent your cheeks and lips from shrinking.
 Again, wearing dentures does not prevent facial wrinkles, since dentures are mobile, which leads to additional wrinkles on your face.

 How to get started with dental implants?